 In my continuing learning journey, I’ve noticed that to check in on assumptions, it is helpful to notice the inner twinges that signal an assumption being made.
 For me, it’s when I notice myself take a mental and physical pause.
 I quite literally Stop.

-Here’s a strategy I’ve learned recently, a strategy that originates in sports game training.
+Here’s a strategy that works.
 When you find yourself making an assumption, do this:

 S: Step back – literally and figuratively

 T: Think with your Gut: What’s most important, right now?
 What does your gut instinct tell you?

 E: Evaluate your thoughts, your assumptions, your expectations, your feelings.

 This mental exercise allows us to slow down, pause and re-think an assumption, decision, emotional response.

 I stare out the window.
 I STEP back with my thoughts.
 I pause.
 I reflect.
 I proceed.
 I am curious.
 I shift my gaze.
 I take in the view and suspend judgement.
 I just notice and enjoy the sights and sounds.